-In Minnesota, a divorce is technically referred to as a “dissolution of marriage”.
+In Minnesota, a divorce is technically referred to as a “dissolution" of the marriage relationship.
 Minnesota is a “no-fault” divorce state.
-This means that only one spouse needs to be willing to say that there has been an "irretrievable break-down" of the marriage relationship".
-The court will then grant a termination of the marriage relationship - even over the objections of the other spouse.
-“No-fault” divorce also means that the court is not allowed to consider fault or misconduct in making parenting decisions, in dividing assets or in apportioning debt.
-However, where the misconduct directly effects a minor child, or where a parent’s behavior places a child at risk of harm (for example the ongoing abuse of chemicals), such behavior will be considered by the court.
-Also, where one spouse has depleted marital assets, or run-up debt, the court has considerable discretion to divide property and apportion marital obligations in an “equitable” manner.
-However, the court will not consider which party is responsible for the irretrievable breakdown, and it will usually not allow any testimony or evidence regarding the same.
+This means that only one spouse has to be willing to say that there has been an "irretrievable breakdown" of the marriage relationship.
+The court will then grant a termination of the marriage, or a dissolution decree, even over the objections of the other spouse.
+“No-fault” divorce also means that the court is not allowed to consider fault or misconduct in making parenting decisions, in dividing assets, or in apportioning debt.
+However, when the misconduct directly effects a minor child, or when a parent’s behavior places children at risk of harm (e.g. the ongoing abuse of chemicals), such behavior will be considered by the court.
+Also, when one spouse has depleted marital assets, or run-up debt in an unreasonable way, the court has considerable discretion to divide property and apportion marital obligations in an “equitable” manner.
+However, the court will not consider which party is responsible for the irretrievable breakdown itself, and usually will not allow any testimony or evidence about it.

-To obtain a divorce in Minnesota, either one of the spouses must have resided in, or been domiciled in the state for at least 180 days prior to the commencement of the proceeding.
-Being “domiciled” however, does not necessarily require someone to be physically present in the state for 180 days, only that they intended for Minnesota to be their permanent home.
-For example, a member of the armed services, who is stationed out of state – or their spouse, whose intent was always to come back “home” to Minnesota, may remain a domicile of the state, and may still be able to meet the 180 day residency requirement.
+To obtain a divorce in Minnesota, at least one of the parties must have resided in, or been domiciled in the state for at least 180 days prior to the commencement of the proceeding.
+Being “domiciled” however, does not require someone to be physically present in the state for 180 days, only that they intended Minnesota to be their permanent home.
+For example, a member of the armed services who is stationed out of state, or their spouse, who always intended to come back “home” to Minnesota, may remain a domicile of the state and could still be able to meet the 180 day residency requirement.

-A divorce, or dissolution proceeding is in reality a lawsuit, the object of which is the dissolution of the marriage relationship.
-It is commenced when one party causes a summons and petition for dissolution to be personally “served”.
-That is, when the documents are personally handed to the other spouse.
+A divorce or dissolution proceeding is a lawsuit, the object of which is the dissolution of the marriage relationship, and a resolution of the issues associated therewith.
+It is commenced when one party causes a summons and petition for marriage dissolution to be “served”.
+That is by having the documents personally handed to the other spouse, by someone other than themselves.
 The pleadings then need to be filed in the appropriate district court in the county where the proceeding will be heard or venued.

-When it comes to the division of property, Minnesota is considered an “equity” state.
-This means that marital property is to be divided between the parties based on “equitable” principals as to what is fair and reasonable under the facts of each case.
+When it comes to the division of marital property, Minnesota is considered an “equity” state.
+This means that marital property is to be divided between the parties based on equitable principles as to what is fair and reasonable under the circumstances of each case.
 Marital property is generally any property that was acquired during the marriage.
-It includes real property (e.g. a homestead, land, or lake property), as well as personal property such as automobiles, household goods, savings, investments and retirement benefits, which were acquired during the marriage.
-Most judges take an “equitable” division to mean an equal or near-equal, 50-50 division of assets and liabilities.
-However, where there is extreme hardship or where one spouse lacks the ability to provide for their own needs, the court may, at its discretion, make a disparate division of assets and liabilities.
+It includes real property (e.g. the homestead, land, or lake property), as well as personal property such as automobiles, household goods, savings, investments and retirement benefits, which were acquired during the marriage.
+Most judges construe an “equitable division" to mean an equal or near-equal, 50-50 division of assets and liabilities.
+However, in situations where there is extreme hardship or where one spouse lacks the ability to provide for their own needs, or when there is a large disparity in the parties' respective income and assets, a judge may exercise their discretion, and make a division of assets and liabilities in a disparate manner.
 The court, with some limitations, is allowed to consider the parties’ respective contributions to the acquisition and preservation of the marital estate.
-However, it is conclusively presumed that both parties’ contributed to the marriage, even where one party was not employed outside of the home, for example, in the case of a homemaker.
+However, it is conclusively presumed that both parties’ contributed to the marriage, even when one party may not employed outside of the home (e.g. in the case of a homemaker).

 Non-marital property, or non-marital assets are not considered part of the marital estate, and do not have to be shared with the other spouse.
 Under Minnesota law, “non-marital property” means property means both real or personal, acquired by either spouse before, during, or after their marriage, which is: